Political analyst says candidates hit with residential lawsuits need to 'be honest' about where they live

 Tuesday in Port Allen, a West Baton Rouge judge removed City Council candidate Shelton Berry from the November ballot for not meeting the one-year residency requirement.

-A separate hearing in Port Allen is scheduled Wednesday on a challenge to the candidacy of mayoral candidate Lance Joseph.
+A separate hearing in Port Allen is scheduled for Wednesday on a challenge to the candidacy of mayoral candidate Lance Joseph.
 The lawsuit claims that he resides in Plaquemine.

 Hartman says that residential challenges are becoming more common in elections and that potential candidates need to make sure that their voter registration and homestead exemption align.